labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-drop-array-elements-from-right-while/step1.md

-# Drop Array Elements From the Right Based on Function
+# Dropping Array Elements from Right Based on Function

-> To start practicing coding, open the Terminal/SSH and type `node`.
+To drop elements from the end of an array until a certain condition is met, follow these steps:

-Removes elements from the end of an array until the passed function returns `true`.
+1. Open the Terminal/SSH and type `node` to start practicing coding.
-Returns the remaining elements in the array.
+2. Loop through the array using `Array.prototype.slice()` to drop the last element of the array until the passed `func` returns `true`.

-- Loop through the array, using `Array.prototype.slice()` to drop the last element of the array until the value returned from `func` is `true`.
+3. Return the remaining elements in the array.

-- Return the remaining elements.
+Here's an example implementation:

 ```js
 const dropRightWhile = (arr, func) => {